ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 arguments.

-### Resource Agent actions
+### Resource Agent Actions

-A RA must be able to perform the following actions on a given resource instance on request by the RM; additional actions may be supported by the script for example for LSB compliance.

-The actions are all required to be idempotent.
-Invoking any operation twice - in particular, the start and stop actions - shall succeed and leave the resource instance in the requested state.
+Resource agents must accept a single command-line argument specifying an action to be performed.
+RAs must be able to perform actions listed in this section as mandatory, and must advertise them as described in **Resource Agent Meta-Data**.
+RAs may support any additional actions, including but not limited to those listed in this section as optional.

+Actions must be idempotent.
+Invoking an already successfully performed action additional times must be successful and leave the resource instance in the requested state.
+For example, a start command given to a resource that has already been successfully started should return success without changing the state of the resource.

-In general, a RA should not assume it is the only RA of its type running at any given time because the RM might start several RA instances for multiple independent resource instances in parallel.
+An RA should not assume it is the only RA of its type running at any given time.
+Multiple resource instances of the same type may be running in parallel.

-_Mandatory_ actions must be supported; _optional_ operations must be advertised in the meta data if supported.
-If the RM tries to call a unsupported action the RA shall return an error as defined below.
+An RA must return a well-defined status, as described under **Exit Status Codes**.
+This includes improper usage such as being called with an unsupported action.

+#### Mandatory Actions

 - `start`

-    Mandatory.

-    This brings the resource instance online and makes it available for use.
+    This must bring the resource instance online and makes it available for use.
 It should NOT terminate before the resource instance has either been fully started or an error has been encountered.